askdanish144/Frontend-mini-apps/README.md

 ![Screenshot](./QR-Screenshot.png)

 **Description:**
 Convert any text input into a scannable QR code instantly.
-Built using a public QR API and styled with a responsive layout.
+Built using a public QR API.

 **🛠 Features:**
 - Input any string or URL to generate a QR code
 - Real-time generation
-- Clear UI for mobile & desktop

 ---